dovecot/documentation/source/configuration_manual/dovemon.rst

 Dovemon
 =======

 Dovemon is a backend monitoring tool for director hosts.
 It monitors backend responses and disables/enables backends if they stop responding.
-(Requires Dovecot v2.2.19 or later.
-For older versions use poolmon.)

 Configuration file: /etc/dovecot/dovemon.config.yml: